 |2020 – Current||John Gaskin AM FAIB|

 AIB Chief Executive Officers

-Since its formation in 1951 the Australian Institute of Building (AIB) there have been eight people appointed to the Chief Executive role.
+Since its formation in 1951 the Australian Institute of Building (AIB) there have been nine people appointed to the Chief Executive role.

 The title of the position has varied but the essential role of the job remains as providing administrative leadership and legislative policy advice to the Council and Board.